mohammadshahidbeigh/Orbit.ai/README.md

   3. **Output**: Top 5 university recommendations ranked by match score with detailed breakdown

 - **Key Features**:
-  - **Explainable AI**: Shows why each university was recommended with criterion-by-criterion breakdown
   - **Dynamic Weighting**: Users can adjust priority weights to personalize results
   - **Normalization**: All metrics scaled to [0,1] for fair comparison
   - **Probability Scoring**: Uses Softmax to convert raw scores into admission probability estimates